kyluo/GarbageCollector/README.md

 # Garbage Collect: mark & sweep and reference-counting garbage collection for C
 ## Project Members: Ruipeng Han, Kaiyuan Luo

-This program is an implementation of a conservative, thread-local, mark-and-sweep garbage collector.
+This program is an implementation of a conservative, thread-local, mark-and-sweep and referece-counting garbage collector.
 The implementation provides a fully functional replacement for the standard POSIX `malloc()`, `calloc()`, `realloc()`, and `free()` calls.